evilgeniuslabs/evilgeniuslabs.github.io/_posts/2021-03-31-fibonacci32-kit.md

 #### Prepare the LEDs

+~30 minutes

 1. **Carefully** snap all of the LEDs apart from the panel.
 You can use needle-nosed pliers to help, but only grip the PCB with them, not the LEDs, which can be damaged easily.

 1. Insert two sets of pins into opposite sides of the gap in a breadboard.
 If you don't have a breadboard, you can use the Fibonacci PCB for this instead.

    <img class="img-responsive" src="https://i.imgur.com/kfim2Sr.png" />
    <img class="img-responsive" src="https://i.imgur.com/DC15nWf.png" />

-1. Place an LED PCB onto the pins, and solder them.
+1. Place an LED PCB onto the pins, and solder them, one at a time, making sure the LED PCB is level.

+   You may need to hold it level while soldering the first pin.

    <img class="img-responsive" src="https://i.imgur.com/3pGp1yy.png" />
    <img class="img-responsive" src="https://i.imgur.com/Fx38KtK.png" />
    <img class="img-responsive" src="https://i.imgur.com/e3vJE0l.png" />